 “I had tasked my city planner with looking through city titles and deeds for various properties … to see if there is discriminatory language or redlining in the city of Athens,” Patterson said.
 “One of the things that he did identify … (was) a property that had discriminatory language in it in terms of who could purchase property in the future.”

-Despite this step in the right direction, Patterson said actually changing the language of titles and deeds is difficult.
+Despite that step in the right direction, Patterson said actually changing the language of titles and deeds is difficult.
 He said a property owner cannot simply amend their title or deed and must go through the courts instead.

 “It's expensive, and it's a legal process.
 You can't just go in and remove any language from your own deed, on your own.
 You have to go through a legal process (and) you have to go through the courts to do it,” Patterson said.
 “So, trying to get the state to change the way it does business is one of my major efforts right now.”